 BTEC Level 3 qualifications are designed to provide highly specialist work-related qualifications in a range of vocational sectors.
 They give learners the knowledge, understanding and skills that they need to prepare for employment.
 The two year course is a nationally recognised qualification equivalent to 1 A - E grade at A Level.
-The teaching for the course will involve a mixture of teaching, practical work, personal research, group research, discussion, and visits to local businesses.
-The course consists of an even mix of biology, chemistry, and physics topics.
-In the first year of study students will complete two mandatory units.
-BTEC Level 3 Certificate in Applied Science can be gained at the end of the year pending their successful completion.
-In the second-year students will go on to complete a further two units, including a biology optional unit.
+The teaching for the course will involve a mixture of teaching, practical work, personal research, group research and discussion.

+Applied Science is an even mix of biology, chemistry, and physics topics.
+In the first year of study students will complete 3 mandatory units that will be externally examined.
+In the second-year students will go on to complete a further two units, including practical skills and contemporary issues in science.
 Successful completion will result in achievement of Edexcel BTEC Level 3 extended certificate in Applied Science.